ElucidataInc/polly-docs/docs/index.md

     **Note:**

-    *    We recommend using chrome for an optimized experience.
+    *    We recommend using Google Chrome for an optimized experience.

 *   **Login to the platform**